48 Hours in Toronto: Ultimate Travel Guide

 While it’s possible to drive in Toronto, it’s worth noting that traffic can be heavy, especially during peak hours, and parking can be expensive in the downtown area.
 If you’re only in the city for 48 hours, it might be more convenient to use the options above.

-How to Get to the City from the Airport
+How to Get to Toronto Central Location from the Airport

 If you have no card, you still can ride the street car since nobody checks it, but please keep in mind it’s not legal and you might be fined in case there are controllers.
 I rode them a few times and it was okay.
 If you fly to another airport, you can also use public transport to get to the city.
 Just use Google Maps for directions.